-Time Frame To Apply Erosion Controls Within two days of the most recent disturbance if the area will remain idle for more than 21 days.
-Within seven days of the most recent disturbance within the area.
-For residential subdivisions, disturbed areas must be stabilized at least seven days prior to transfer of permit coverage for the individual lot(s).
-Prior to November 1.
+Area Requiring Temporary Time Frame To Apply Erosion Stabilization Controls Any disturbed areas within 50 feet of a Within two days of the most recent surface water of the state and not at final disturbance if the area will remain idle for grade. more than 21 days.
+For all construction activities, any Within seven days of the most recent disturbed areas that will be dormant for disturbance within the area. more than 21 days but less than one year, and not within 50 feet of a surface water For residential subdivisions, disturbed of the State. areas must be stabilized at least seven days prior to transfer of permit coverage for the individual lot(s).
+Disturbed areas that will be idle over Prior to November 1. winter.
+Where vegetative stabilization techniques may cause structural instability or are otherwise unobtainable, alternative stabilization techniques must be employed.